Skip to main content

 What’s been surprising is how quickly things come together.
 Measures that feel insurmountable on Day 1 sound pretty good by Day 3.
 And after two days away from a batch, it doesn’t come back instantly, but it does come back.

 That’s been one of the biggest benefits of the LNRF schedule.
 Normally I’d stay on one section until I could play it smoothly at a decent tempo, then move on.
-The downside is that by the time I reach the final section, a lot of time has passed and the earlier sections have gotten rough.
+The downside was that by the time I reached the final section, a lot of time had passed and the earlier sections had gotten rough.

-This format not only breaks the music down into manageable sections, and it keeps everything in rotation, so I’m regularly revisiting material.
-It’s easier to bring it back quickly and retain it more effectively.
+The LNRF challenge format not only breaks the music down into manageable sections, but it keeps everything in rotation, so I’m regularly revisiting material.
+It’s easier to bring "resting sections" back quickly and retain everything more effectively.

 Video from This Morning’s Practice Session